sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-application-authentication.md

 - The current date as variable `now`.
 - _Sinch Application Secret_ as variable `applicationSecret`, holding the secret as a _base64_ encoded string.

-, derive the signing key as follows:
+Derive the signing key as follows:

 ```
 signingKey = HMAC256(BASE64-DECODE(applicationSecret), UTF8-ENCODE(FormatDate(now, "YYYYMMDD")))